 Let’s Talk About Teeth Whitening

 Who doesn’t love a bright, dazzling white smile?
-While even the healthiest and most cared for teeth are susceptible to discoloration and staining over time, that doesn’t mean a dull, discolored smile is something you’ll have to live with.
+While even the healthiest and most cared for teeth are susceptible to discoloration and staining over time, that doesn’t mean a dull, discolored smile is something you have to live with.

 Discover how Dr. Spaulding can revitalize your smile with professional teeth whitening in Decatur, GA.

-Many assume stained teeth are the result of poor dental hygiene.
-This is simply not true.
-While dental health does play a role, the fact is, many factors can contribute to discolored teeth.
-Some of the biggest culprits are:
+Stained teeth may appear yellow or brown, with uneven coloring.
+Many assume stained teeth are the result of poor dental hygiene, but this is simply not true.
+While dental health does play a role, many factors can contribute to discolored teeth.

-- Tobacco use.
-Smoking cigarettes or chewing tobacco can easily stain your teeth.
+- Tobacco use — Smoking cigarettes or chewing tobacco can easily stain your teeth.

-- Aging.
-As we age, the outer layer of tooth enamel starts to wear away, exposing the yellow dentin underneath.
+- Aging — As we age, the outer layer of tooth enamel starts to wear away, exposing the yellow dentin underneath.

-- Genetics.
-Thicker and whiter enamel runs in some families, while others are more susceptible to yellow teeth.
+- Genetics — Thicker and whiter enamel runs in some families, while others are more susceptible to yellow teeth.

-- Environment.
-During tooth formation, too much fluoride from high levels in water or excessive use of fluoride toothpaste and rinses can cause fluorosis or white spots on the teeth.
+- Environment — During tooth formation, too much fluoride from high levels in water or excessive use of fluoride toothpaste and rinses can cause fluorosis or white spots on the teeth.

 How Does Teeth Whitening Work?